camptocamp/c2cgeoportal/doc/integrator/security.rst

 Access to services by external servers
 --------------------------------------

-By default, only localhost can access c2c's services.
+By default, only localhost can access c2cgeoportal's services.
-To permit access to a specific service by an external server, you must set headers CORS (Access-Control-Allow-Origin) in your ``vars_<project>.yaml`` file.
+To permit access to a specific service by an external server, you must set CORS headers (Access-Control-Allow-Origin) in your ``vars_<project>.yaml`` file.

-Add or modify the structure like that:
+Add or modify the structure as follows:

 .. code:: yaml